Full Board Review

 Full Board Review Process

 Full board review applies to human subjects research deemed to involve more than minimal risk or for which a wider range of expertise is required for review.
-In addition, full board review is required for all research activities involving vulnerable subject populations including, but not limited to: pregnant women and fetuses, international research, prisoners, and cognitively impaired/psychiatric patients.
-Full board review is required for studies involving active deception.
+In addition, full board review is required for most research activities involving vulnerable subject populations including, but not limited to: pregnant women and fetuses, international research, prisoners, and cognitively impaired/psychiatric patients.
+Full board review is required for most studies involving active deception.

 The research proposal is presented and discussed at a meeting at which a quorum of IRB members are present.
 For the research to be approved, it must receive the approval of a majority of those voting members present.
 (Note that, in effect, an abstention counts as a negative vote.)
 If assigned to full board, you have the opportunity to be available during the meeting to provide additional information or answer questions.

 Full board research projects are reviewed annually for renewal and can be renewed as long as the project remains ongoing.
 The IRB application pieces (narrative, informed consent, etc) must be updated to accurately reflect the research to receive renewal.

 Forms are updated regularly to capture changes in regulatory requirements.
 Use current forms from the website for all submissions.